alex12058/crypto-circular-arbitrage/README.md

 2. ETH → USDT
 3. USDT → BTC

-If the exchange rates create a profitable cycle, the bot can execute trades to capture the difference.
+If the exchange rates create a profitable cycle, trades could theoretically be executed to capture the difference.
+However, in practice, such opportunities are rare and quickly arbitraged away by high-frequency traders.

 ## Features